Foams, iterated wreath products, field extensions and Sylvester sums: Foams for the iterated wreath products of 's S2

 The direct sum decomposition property translates into the following relations:

 Foam equivalents of these relations are shown in Figure~\ref{fig2_3}.

+Here and in the rest of the paper the reader should keep in mind that our foams are pictures, in a sense, but guided by topological interpretations.

-When depicted in $\R^3$, foams for maps $x_2,y_2$ are immersed, and contain ``overlap" or ``intersection" lines or seams.
-Using biadjointness of the induction and restriction functors, these immersed foams can be converted into foams in Figure~\ref{fig2_4}, depicting mutually-inverse natural transformations, denoted $\ell(\beta_n)$ and $\ell(\beta_n)'$, respectively, between functors $R_n^{n-1}$ and $T_{12}R_n^{n-1}$.
+When depicted in $\R^3$, the foams for the maps $x_2,y_2$ are immersed, and contain ``overlap" or ``intersection" lines or seams.
+Using the biadjointness of the induction and restriction functors, these immersed foams can be converted into foams in Figure~\ref{fig2_4}, depicting mutually-inverse natural transformations, denoted $\ell(\beta_n)$ and $\ell(\beta_n)'$, respectively, between functors $R_n^{n-1}$ and $T_{12}R_n^{n-1}$.

 Reflecting these diagrams about the $yz$-plane gives dual (biadjoint) mutually-inverse natural transformations between the functors $I_{n-1}^n$ and $I_{n-1}^nT_{12}$.
 Figures~\ref{fig2_5} and~\ref{fig2_5_1} depict relations that these two maps are mutually-inverse isomorphisms.